Leafwing-Studios/fop-rules/docs/character-options/species/reclaimer.md

 | 5    | The relationships between the elements.      |
 | 6    | The means by which souls produce essence.    |

 **Esteemed Regalia:** At the start of each of your turns, make a difficulty 10 Focus (Arcana) skill check.
-If you succeed, remove one stack of a condition of your choice from yourself.
+If you succeed, remove one stack of a ailment of your choice from yourself.

 **Lore Seeker:** You are proficient in Arcana.